davidshtian/claude-code-in-agentcore/README.md

 # Claude Code in AgentCore

-This repository contains scripts and tools to build, deploy, and invoke Claude Code using Amazon Bedrock AgentCore.
+Inspired by [xiehust/agentcore_demo](https://github.com/xiehust/agentcore_demo).
+This learning project contains scripts and tools to build, deploy, and invoke Claude Code using Amazon Bedrock AgentCore.

 ## 🚀 Quick Start